-Types of Penis Implants
+Types of Penile Implants

 Two- and three-part inflatable penis pumps provide a more natural option.
 Inflatable penile pumps consist of two cylinders, a pump, and a reservoir.
-The cylinders are implanted into the penis while the pump and reservoir are hidden in the abdomen and scrotum, or just in the scrotum, depending on the type of pump.
+The cylinders are implanted into the penis while the pump and reservoir are hidden in the abdomen and scrotum, or just in the scrotum, depending on the particular type of pump.

-What is Penile Implant Surgery Like?
+What Is the Surgery Like?